- chapter 18

 - Ch.
 26-28

-You may notice that there is no verse 11: it is usually omitted because it seems to be a copyist's addition from Lk 19,10.
+(We can note that verse 11 is usually omitted because it is not found in all manuscripts.
+It seems to be a copyist's addition from Lk 19,10.)

-A result of this is that the Gospel of the 24th Sunday, 18,15-20, presents the issue of Church discipline without its context.
+A result of this editing is that the Gospel of the 23rd Sunday, 18,15-20, presents the issue of Church discipline without its context.
 We'll look at this more closely when we come to read that passage.

 We are now ready to read the first part of the chapter, the children and little ones, 18,1-14..